Aligning Language Model Benchmarks with Pairwise Preferences: Experiments

+Our results from Section \ref{sec:perf_model_size_splits} suggest that a large number of questions may be required to perform alignment in this exact setting.
+This would often be prohibitively expensive as it requires significant computing and evaluation resources.
+However, existing benchmarks may be highly redundant, leading to an artificial overestimate of this number~\citep{Kipnis2025Metabench:Models, Polo2024TinyBenchmarks:Examples}.
+We therefore test whether these data requirements can be further minimized on two sets of experiments using the same experimental setup as Section \ref{sec:perf_num_models}.

-\xhdr{Number of questions} We randomly sort the questions and train our \textsc{BenchAlign} implementations with the benchmark responses of all training models on a random subset of 100 questions.
+\xhdr{Naive benchmark alignment requires a large fraction of all benchmark questions} Similar to Section \ref{sec:perf_num_models}, we design a naive scenario that corresponds to a practitioner without information on the best subset of questions.
+We first randomly sort the questions and train our alignment implementations with the benchmark responses of all training models on a random subset of 100 questions.
 Then, we increase the number of questions in steps of 100 until all questions are included.

-Figure~\ref{fig:bench_align_num_questions} shows that \textsc{BenchAlign} detects signals about model preferences with a limited number of questions, even when using 100 questions across most implementations.
-In fact, increasing the number of available questions results in large increases, as shown by the upward trend in both $Acc_{pair}$ and $\rho$ over the first 2500 questions.
-This result is expected as increasing the number of questions increases the probability of the training data having questions with more variety, e.g., different difficulty levels.
-This allows the \textsc{BenchAlign} implementations to learn which questions discriminate better according to the target preference.
+Figure~\ref{fig:bench_align_num_questions} shows that we can detect signals about model preferences with a limited number of questions, even when using 100 questions across most implementations.
+Moreover, increasing the number of available questions results in large increases, as shown by the upward trend in both $Acc_{pair}$ and $\rho$ over the first 2500 questions.
+This result is expected, as augmenting the number of questions increases the probability of the training data capturing a wider variety of questions across different preference levels.
+This allows the alignment implementations to learn which questions discriminate better according to the target preference.
 However, the trend reverses when using around 2500 questions for training, except for \textsc{RankNet}.
 Among all learning-to-rank algorithms, \textsc{RankNet} shows more consistent results on both $Acc_{pair}$ and $\rho$ across varying numbers of questions included in training.